jaeyoun-chang/u_city_capstone/README.md

 this section focuses on the reference files that can help in understanding dataset contents.

 This section aims to understand outlines of the 2 datasets and identify baseline factors.

+* libraries used, the motivation for the project, the files in the repository with a small description of each
+* a summary of the results of the analysis, and necessary acknowledgements
+* the Project Definition, Analysis, and Conclusion

+pip install googletrans==4.0.0-rc1
+pip install missingno
+pip install pyarrow
+custom modules for convenience are in root folder